 Ingredients

-3/4 cups plain soy milk
+3/4 cups plain soy milk1/4 cup dry soy milk powder

 2 Tablespoons unsweetened cocoa powder